-The Online Medication Therapy Management (MTM) graduate program teaches licensed U.S. pharmacists the fundamentals of MTM and how to apply those techniques to achieve optimal pharmacotherapy outcomes.
-With the practical skills learned in the program, students will be able to discover new career opportunities in community pharmacy settings, managed care, MTM vendor companies and hospitals
+With the practical skills learned in the program, students will be able to discover new career opportunities in community pharmacy settings, private practice, ambulatory care, managed care, MTM vendor companies and hospitals.

-The online curriculum begins with two foundations courses that cover the core elements of MTM and MTM implementation in care settings.
+Our online curriculum begins with two foundations courses that cover the core elements of MTM and MTM implementation in care settings.
 Students then explore MTM within different body systems, as well as patient care, medication safety, communication, billing, reimbursement, MTM business models, and regulation.
-Upon completion of the program, the student will receive a master of science in pharmacy with a concentration in medication therapy management.
+Upon completion of the program, the student will receive a Master of Science in Pharmacy with a concentration in Medication Therapy Management.

 Ranked by U.S. News & World Report as the No. 1 pharmacy college in Florida and in the Top 5 nationally, the University of Florida College of Pharmacy has been developing future leaders in pharmacy practice and science for nearly a century.
 At campuses in Gainesville, Jacksonville and Orlando, award-winning faculty aim to improve the health of Floridians and people across the world through pharmacy education, high-impact research and clinical innovation.

 The University of Florida’s College of Pharmacy is ranked by the US News & World report as the No. 1 Pharmacy school in Florida and in the Top 5 nationally.
 Join us to pursue greatness and become the next leaders in healthcare.

 1] Henry J Kaiser Family Foundation.
 The Medicare Part D Prescription Drug Benefit.
 Retrieved April 3, 2018, from https://www.kff.org/medicare/fact-sheet/the-medicare-prescription-drug-benefit-fact-sheet/